 Note the length of the assignment and word count which will influence the content and time spent.
 Check the assessment criteria in your course handbook very carefully and make sure you address each of them.

 Observe style and formatting requirements, such as font size, spacing, and citation style.
-We recommend Cite Them Right Online for advice on citing and referencing and in particular Harvard referencing.
+We recommend Cite Them Right Online for advice on citing and referencing and in particular Harvard style.

 You may be given a topic but otherwise make sure your topic satisfies the assignment requirements, is interesting to you and that others have researched it before.
 Do some preliminary research on CityLibrary Search and make sure there are some books and articles to ensure it is feasible.